 HERE IS AN EXAMPLE SO YOU UNDERSTAND THE REASON WHY: One woman is 5'2" tall and has a 19" calf.
 Another woman is 5'6" and she also has a 19" calf.
 They both wear the same shoe size.
 When the taller, average height woman tries on her 19" calf boot, the largest part of her calf is exactly at the very top of the shaft where the circumference is 19."
 The shorter 5'2" woman tries on the same exact boot but now the widest part of her calf is 4" lower down inside of the boot because she is 4" shorter and her legs are shorter too.
 Since a boot shaft is graded from the ankle going upwards and is in an almost "V" shape, it begins smaller at the ankles and gradually gets wider and wider until it reaches the top at 19."
 Because the shorter woman's legs are 4" below that spot, the shaft is not anywhere near 19" yet inside of the boot - it is considerably smaller at that point by as much as 2-3 inches and the ankle and shin will not zip up either.
-This is why we recommend that you order a boot that is approx. 2 inches more than you measurements if you are petite.
+This is why we recommend that you order a boot that is approx. 2 inches more than your measurements if you are petite.